Part 5. Protein structure annotation settings

 models.

-When this structure annotation is requested,
+NOTE: When this structure annotation is requested,

-POLYVIEW-3D ignores a current setting of the
+POLYVIEW-3D ignores the current setting of the

 Type of request option in the